VRLabHIB/RayCasting_and_GaseBasedNetworkAnalysis/1-1_Gaze-rayCastinginVirtualReality/README.md

 Save and compile the project again.

 ## II.
-Create an eye-tracking Actor to provide and collect the eye-data:
+Creating an “eye-tracking” Actor to collect the local gaze vectors:

 - Create a C++ Actor in your project called EyeTracker.
 Tow C++ files will be created in the Source folder of your Unreal project.
 - Copy the code from the two given files (EyeTracker.h & EyeTracker.cpp) into the respective newly created files.